GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

   - By changing these messages, you can unify message management throughout the system.
   - You can change the messages that are commonly used throughout the application, or change the default messages.
   - You can also add application-specific messages.
-- Not covered in this lecture.
+- (This will not be covered in this lecture.

 ---